GBHyland/Automate-Custom-UI/Day1-Scripting-in-Automate.md

 ---

-## 🧪 LAB 1: Verify Process Origin & File Naming
+## 🧪 LAB 1: Variable Manipulation & Saving to Process

 > [!NOTE]
 > **Lab Objective:** Configure the process logic used to establish and update the policy number.